Important health information for incoming veterinary technician students

 Attention: Sarah Carnegie

 Health records must be scanned and forwarded or mailed by the above date irrespective of whether your doctor has yet to sign them.
-Please note that a complete and signed health record must be submitted no later than Tuesday, Sept.
-4, 2018.
+Please note that a complete and signed health record must be submitted no later than first day of school.
 Please retain a copy for your own records.

 Failure to complete the inoculations will prevent you from handling and working with the animals that are an integral part of the program.
 This may prevent you from continuing in the program.